Vlad-PLK/42PISCINE/README.md

              By the way I'll give a great tip
              -> When you need to go from a number (0 to 9) to it's equivalent in the ASCII table (char) you will need to add to the number 48.
              I let you search why 48...
+ - **Swap** : A very straight forward exercice once you understood how pointers works in C. You will use this one innumerable times, so get it done correctly.
+ - **Putstr** : If you know that a string ends with a "\0" in C, you will know how to manipulate those back and forth without any issues.
+ - **Strlen** : You will need this one everytime you use strings and solving more exercices about them.
+Again, you need to know perfectly how a string is formed in C and you will be good to go.